robmadden/unity/unity_outline.md

     - Ideas for sophisticated games for students to build:
         - Minesweeper
         - Tetris
-        - 3D RPG with certain features such as, levels, inventory system, objectives, etc.
+        - A third person 3D RPG the game should have these minimum features:
+            - Assortment of different enemy types
+            - Levels
+            - Inventory system
+            - Health system
+            - Random world items
+            - Objectives
+            - NPCs
-        - A first person shooter like Duke Nukem 3D
+        - A first person fantasy RPG with same featureset as above
+    - Have the student write at least one [custom plugin](http://docs.unity3d.com/Manual/Plugins.html)